NickTsitlakidis/event-nest/README.md

 First of all, the class has to extend the `AggregateRoot` class, and it has to be decorated with the `@AggregateRootName` decorator.
 The name is required to associate persisted events with the correct aggregate root when retrieving them from storage.

-We have also defined two private methods which are decorated with the `@EventProcessor` decorator.
-Each method will be called when the corresponding event is retrieved, and it's ready to be processed.
-This is the place to update the object's internal state based on the event's data. **Make sure that these methods are defined as arrow functions, otherwise they won't be called.**

 Now let's talk about the constructor.
 TypeScript doesn't allow us to define multiple constructors.
 So if we have two ways of creating an object, we could use static methods as factories.
 In our case, we have the following creation cases :
 * The user is new, and we need to create it from scratch.
 In that case, we create a new `UserCreatedEvent` event, and we `append` it to the aggregate root's event stream.
 * The user already exists.
 In that case we need to recreate the aggregate root from the events that have been persisted.
 We do that by calling the `reconstitute` method.

+The `reconstitute` method will initiate the event processing based on the events order.

+To process each event, we have defined two private methods which are decorated with the `@EventProcessor` decorator.
+Each method will be called when the corresponding event is retrieved, and it's ready to be processed.
+This is the place to update the object's internal state based on the event's data. **Make sure that these methods are defined as arrow functions, otherwise they won't be called.**

 Finally, we define an `update` method which is the place to run any business logic we need and append the corresponding event (`UserUpdatedEvent`) to the event stream.

-It's important to note that the append method is not persisting the event.
-All the appended events can be persisted by calling the `commit` method on the aggregate root.
+It's important to note that the append method is not saving the event.
+All the appended events can be saved by calling the `commit` method on the aggregate root.

 ```typescript
 import { EVENT_STORE, EventStore } from "@event-nest/core";